-bfs_edges(G, source[, reverse]) Produce edges in a breadth-first-search starting at source. bfs_tree(G, source[, reverse]) Return directed tree of breadth-first-search from source. bfs_predecessors(G, source) Return dictionary of predecessors in breadth-first-search from source. bfs_successors(G, source) Return dictionary of successors in breadth-first-search from source.
+bfs_edges(G, source[, reverse]) Produce edges in a breadth-first-search starting at source. bfs_tree(G, source[, reverse]) Return an oriented tree constructed from of a breadth-first-search starting at source. bfs_predecessors(G, source) Return dictionary of predecessors in breadth-first-search from source. bfs_successors(G, source) Return dictionary of successors in breadth-first-search from source.